eclipse-emfcloud/emfcloud-website-source/content/documentation/langiumApproach/content.md

 A well-designed integration between GLSP diagram editors and Langium includes these key components:

 1. **Unified Language Server**: The Langium language server provides the authoritative model data and manages modifications to the underlying textual representation
-2. **Bidirectional Transformation**: Specialized components translate between the textual DSL structure and the graphical model representation
+2. **Bidirectional Transformation**: Specialized components translate between the textual DSL structure (AST) and the graphical model representation
 3. **Real-time Synchronization**: Changes in either the diagram or text editor are instantly reflected across all views of the model

 ### Implementation Guidelines with Code Examples

-#### Establishing the Foundation
+#### Establishing the Connection

 Connect your GLSP diagram editor with a Langium-based DSL using dependency injection: